You Can Be Part of the Powerful Move of God in the End Times

 •• Just as Jesus had promised, the disciples were filled with the Holy Spirit, and the rest of the record of the Book of Acts shows them ministering in great power with amazing effectiveness.
 The Gospel was preached with much anointing, the sick were healed, demons were cast out, even the dead were raised, and multitudes came to saving faith in Jesus Christ.

 •• By now you may be saying, “That was great for them.
-But how do we figure into the great “last days” move of God?”
+But how do we figure into the great “end of days” move of God?”
 The following Scripture gives us the answer.

 Acts 2:16-18[Referring to that great outpouring of the Spirit on Pentecost, the apostle Peter told the amazed crowd] “...this is what was spoken by the prophet Joel: (17) ‘In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.
 (18) Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.’ ”